yodaqua/zato-apitest/README.md

 zato-apitest is a friendly command line tool for creating beautiful tests of HTTP-based REST, XML and SOAP APIs with as little hassle as possible.

-Tests are written in plain English, with no programming needed, and can be trivially extended in Python if need be.
+Tests are written in plain English, with no programming needed, and can be trivially easy extended in Python if need be.

 Note that zato-apitest is meant to test APIs only.
 It's doesn't simulate a browser nor any sort of user interactions.
 It's meant purely for machine-machine API testing.